 Beyond the classes, Pathways has only a third of folks on site, and entirely new possibilities for relating and creating our village.
 Be part of an emergent culture, cross-pollinate, share stories and song in a more intimate setting throughout the Pathways Week.

-Last year we gave this new formation it’s first go, and are delighted to offer it for a second time.
+In 2016, we gave this new formation it’s first go, and are delighted to offer it for a third time.
 For years, the Slickrock gathering has been doing something similar in May in Utah.
 Thanks for sharing the name ‘Pathways’ and the model!
 Join us for Buckeye Week, Pathways Week, or both!

 A Pivotal Moment in our Growth